AaronMBrown01/AaronMBrown01/README.md

 # <a href="https://www.linkedin.com/in/aaron-m-brown/">Aaron-M-Brown</a>'s IT and Cybersecurity Project Portfolio 🔐

 I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
-From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
-Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!
+From vulnerability management to threat detection, these projects enable me to delve deeply into the ever-evolving landscape of cybersecurity.
+Please feel free to review them and see the work I’ve put into enhancing security operations and processes.

 ## ⚠️ Vulnerability Management Projects